 “It’s so curious: one can resist tears and ‘behave’ very well in the hardest hours of grief.
 But then someone makes you a friendly sign behind a window, or one notices that a flower that was in bud only yesterday has suddenly blossomed, or a letter slips from a drawer… and everything collapses.”Colette

-How Can Therapy for Loss or Bereavement Counselling Help?
+How Can Therapy for Loss / Counselling for Bereavement Help?

 - Understand your feelings of grief